 - Get access to the account data in which you are an administrator, using a simplified method of authorization, without redirecting.
 For simple tasks – simple logic.

 - Get authorization and permissions from users of amoCRM to access their account data, based on permissions that you ask for.

-- Register and authorize users in your application developed on the base of authorization in amoCRM, using the Sign up button in amoCRM.
+- Register and authorize users in your application developed on the basis of authorization in amoCRM, using the Sign-up button in amoCRM.

 - Upload a widget in the system to use in the browser.

 To simplify the integration process, we developed an authorization library.
 At this moment we support a library developed on PHP, but, we believe, reviewing source files will give a hint to developers on that code in other languages.

 To enable your application/service to send requests to the API of amoCRM, you will need to add integration in the ‘Integrations section’ in your account.
 After filling out a minimalistic form, amoCRM will generate and will show the required authorization keys, which you can use in the process of authorization.